 This procedure is intended to apply to general complaints that are received by school.
 However, some complaints are subject to statutory procedures.

-These complaints are:
+1 These complaints are:

-Delivery of the National Curriculum, religious education or collective worship (maintained schools) Governors agreed complaints procedure applies but complainant has further right to approach the DfE at: www.education.gov.uk/contactus Complaint by member of staff Grievance procedure - adopted by school/academy Capability issues Capability procedure - adopted by school/academy Student Exclusion Student Discipline procedure - DfE guidancewww.gov.uk/schooldisciplineexclusions/exclusions.
+Delivery of the National Curriculum, religious education or collective worship (maintained schools) e 1 Complaint by member of staff Grievance procedure - adopted by school/academy Capability issues Capability procedure - adopted by school/academy Student Exclusion Student Discipline procedure - DfE guidance www.gov.uk/school- discipline exclusions/exclusions.
 Admissions to school Dealt with via LA Admissions team Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
 Special Educations Needs LA Procedures apply Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
 Complaints about services provided by other providers who may use school premises or facilities Providers should have their own complaints procedure to deal with complaints about service.
 Please contact them direct.